rodolfo-viana/site/content/curriculo.en.md

 > Responsibilities:
 >
-> - Developed and deployed predictive models—including classification algorithms and neural networks—for business intelligence and content personalization
+> - Developed and deployed predictive models&mdash;including classification algorithms and neural networks&mdash;for business intelligence and content personalization
-> - Performed exploratory data analysis and statistical modeling to generate story ideas and inform editorial planning.
+> - Performed exploratory data analysis and statistical modeling to generate story ideas and inform editorial planning
-> - Led the design and implementation of ETL pipelines and large-scale web-scraping processes to ingest external data for analysis.
+> - Led the design and implementation of ETL pipelines and large-scale web-scraping processes to ingest external data for analysis
 >
 > Key contribution:
 >